MiaadTeam/benchmark/test results/best-results.md

 %% to see results online: https://mermaid.live/
 gantt
-   	title The best results of benchmarks on the same system: Asus GL552V, 16G of memory, corei7,  ( in milliseconds )
+   	title The best results of benchmarks on the same system: Asus GL552V, 16G of memory, corei7, OS: Xubuntu 20.04 ( in milliseconds )
     dateFormat X
     axisFormat %s
     section first